-We opened our first veteran nursing home in 1983 and have proudly grown with five more locations throughout the state.
+We opened our first home in 1983 and have proudly grown with five more locations throughout the state.

-Each of those locations provides skilled nursing care, rehabilitative services, memory care, long term care and residential care to veterans and eligible family members.
+We provides skilled nursing care, rehabilitative services, memory care, long term care and residential care to Veterans and eligible family members.

 Learn more on how your VA Aid and Attendance benefits correlate with the benefits at Maine Veterans’ Homes.

 Who Is Eligible for Admission at Maine Veterans’ Homes?

 If you meet one of the following criteria, you are eligible for admission to Maine Veterans’ Homes.

 Veterans who were residents of Maine at the time of their entry into the U.S. Armed Forces or who are residents of Maine at the time of application to Maine Veterans’ Homes.